top of page

-Euphemism is a form of understatement where an expression says something in a mild manner so as not to cause offense.
+Euphemism is a literary device where something is expressed as mildly as possible so as to not cause offense.
+It is also known as understatement.
 One of the most famous examples of euphemism is in Robert Browning's "My Last Duchess" (1842):

 Oh, sir, she smiled, no doubt,